 I know a few bloggers who have the most recent Mark IV and it is really, really nice with lots of cool features, but even the old versions are way better than any non full frame camera.
 At least I think so.

 Like, I know smaller mirrorless cameras are totally trending right now, but honestly, I just don’t find their photo quality anywhere near as good!
-In fact I have several friends who are talking about going back to DSLRs because they’re frustrated by their mirrorless cameras (though I also have friends who love using smaller cameras, so to each his own!).
+In fact I have several friends who are talking about going back to DSLRs because they’re frustrated by their mirrorless cameras (though I also have friends who love using smaller cameras, so to each her own!).

 I remember thinking that buying the 5D meant that I’d really have to learn how to use it properly, since it’s what so many professionals use.
 Except even on auto this thing takes amazing photos.